MartinFuentetaja/Classification-app/README.md

   where $SLURM_JOB_NAME corresponds to the gene name.
 In these two examples the column names are different.
 This argument parsing must be indicated in the gene_app.slurm file.

   On the other hand, the msas and RESULTS folders are created automatically when the analysis is finished.
-In addition, **the tmp folder must be created before starting the execution.**.
+In addition, **the tmp folder must be created before starting the execution**.